Josep Pedrals: "The day I discovered we had the 'Kama Sutra' at home I freaked out"

 It's the one where you recite the names of dictators from all over the world, right?
 I remember the moment "Fujimori Pol Pot, Fujimori Pol Pot".

 — It is a poem that brings together two curious virtues.
 The first is that it is only made up of anthroponyms from very distant and distinct places: it generates a cadence that you don't quite know what it is, it seems like a spell.
-The second is that it allows for a subtle critique, by merely mentioning each dictator's name.
+The second is that it allows for a subtle critique, by simply mentioning each dictator's name.

 Veterans like Francesc Garriga, Carles Hac Mor, Ester Xargay, Enric Casasses, and Jordi Vintró often came here, but also young authors like Martí Sales, Max Besora, Blanca Llum Vidal, Laia Martínez i López, Ivette Nadal...